ColeLybbert/fend-final/README.md

 export const formDate = '2023-01-11T22:41:38.540Z'
 export const formInput = "raleigh";

-When running website:
+npm i
+npm i express
+npm run start
-npm run start,
+npm run prod
 npm run dev(after you have ran npm run prod at least once),
 Enter location you want to go on the UI,
 Enter the date you will arrive.